 Menorrhagia

-If you have a bleeding problem like this, it could also lead to anemia, leaving you feeling tired, weak, and short of breath.
+Women with menorrhagia experience menstrual bleeding for more than seven days a month, and bleeding may be heavy.
+Heavy bleeding can also lead to anemia, leaving you feeling tired, weak, and short of breath.

 Menorrhagia can be a result of a hormone imbalance, trauma to the uterus, a platelet dysfunction, uterine fibroids, cancer of the uterus or cervix, miscarriage, or an ectopic pregnancy.
 Taking certain drugs like blood thinners can also increase bleeding.